haiiro-io/violet/contents/en/work/logofolio.md

 ### Weekend Creator

 Yuka Ohishi is a video creator, delivers helpful tips for a creative activity for both digital and analog on YouTube. #weekendcreator is her movement to support anyone in their weekend creative work.
-The logo was inspired by a pencil and pen tools in Adobe products.
+The logo was inspired by a physical pencil, paired with the pen tool in Adobe products.